 K of C Bingo

-On Thursday, Oct.
-18, the Knights of Columbus San Marco Council #6344 will host a Bingo night fundraiser in the San Marco Parish Center with the doors opening at 5:30 p.m. and Bingo starts at 7.
-Bingo will run every Thursday from Oct.
-18 through Nov.
+The Knights of Columbus San Marco Council #6344 will host a Bingo night fundraiser in the San Marco Parish Center with the doors opening at 5:30 p.m. and Bingo starting at 7; it runs every Thursday through Nov.
 15. Bingo will resume on Jan.
 3. This event is open to the public and everyone is invited.
 Come join us for an evening of fun and games and celebrate the 41th anniversary of K of C Bingo.
 Information: 239-389-5633 or visit our website at www.marcoknights.com.

 Daytime Pickle Ball at the Marco YMCA

 The daytime pickle ball courts are now available.
 Players can enjoy the advanced round robins on Monday, Wednesday and Friday and those who are beginners or intermediates can play on Tuesdays and Thursdays.
 Time frame for all is 9:30 until 11:30 a.m.
 The program is free to members and only $15 for others.
 Instructional clinics are slated to begin in October 2018. www.marcoymca.org.

 6-8 p.m. every Wednesday and Friday at the Pelican Community Center, 5800 Golden Gate Parkway, Naples.
 Free.
 Themes include: transportation, a day at the beach, summer vacation, Independence Day, etc. Coffee and iced tea will be provided.
 Information: call/text 239-307-7336.

 Healthy living program